wenjingx2021-coder/wenjing.github.io/_pages/about.md

 ---
 ## About Me

 I am a second-year Ph.D. student in Social Security at the School of Public Administration, East China Normal University, supervised by Jinfei Lu.
+My research focuses on pension systems and financial security in later life, alongside the relationships between care, family support, living arrangements, and older adults’ health.

-My research interests include population ageing, long-term care, social security policy, pension systems and pension finance, and health inequality among older adults.
-My recent work examines how care arrangements, living arrangements, and family support relate to health outcomes, mortality risk, and medical expenditures in later life.
+My previous and ongoing studies examine long-term care arrangements, living arrangements, widowhood, and mortality in later life using longitudinal survey data.
+I also contribute to pension guide reports through pension benefit calculations, replacement-rate analysis, and retirement planning scenarios.

-I use longitudinal survey data and quantitative methods to study these questions, with experience in the Chinese Longitudinal Healthy Longevity Survey (CLHLS), survival analysis, and regression-based empirical analysis using Stata.
+My current research uses a randomized vignette experiment to investigate whether pension credits for childbearing and caregiving influence women’s fertility intentions.
+Building on this work, I aim to understand how employment histories, income inequalities, and unpaid care responsibilities shape gender differences in pension entitlements and financial security in later life.

 [Download my CV (PDF)]({{ '/files/Wenjing_Xiao_CV.pdf' | relative_url }})